tanwar02/News-Classification-using-Natural-Language-Processing/README.md

-This Project classifies the news wheteher the news is real(genuine) or fake using Natural Language Processing.
+This Project classifies the news whether the news is real(genuine) or fake using Natural Language Processing.